New faces begin to surface as possible Trump 2024 key players

 One consensus name that those close to Trump believe will play a major role in any 2024 campaign is Susie Wiles, the chair of Trump’s Save America PAC.

-Wiles managed Sen. Rick Scott’s (R-Fla.) first gubernatorial campaign and played a leading role in Florida Gov. Ron DeSantis (R) statewide campaign.
+Wiles managed Sen. Rick Scott’s first gubernatorial campaign and played a leading role in Florida Gov. Ron DeSantis’ statewide campaign.
 She also served as a strategist based in Florida for Trump’s 2016 and 2020 presidential campaigns.

 “She is very confident, very professional and kind of knows how to work with [Trump,]” one source told The Hill, adding that she would be a likely pick to handle key day-to-day decisions.